rykng/draftaid-react/README.md

 it was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+There is an included script, run.sh, that can be used to install, build, and locally deploy this application.

 ## Commands
+- Install: `npm install`
 - Run: `npm start`
 - Build: `npm run build`
 - Test: `npm test`